Commercial Sexual Exploitation of Youth

 The Office of the Governor has funded this project to assess the landscape of prevention and treatment services for victims of minor sex trafficking victims in the state.
 As the need for these services continues to grow, our team is working to identify potential gaps and determine what supports are needed to serve this vulnerable population.
 Additional resources can be found directly through our statewide partners: Office of Governor Greg Abbott, Texas Department of Family and Protective Services, and Texas Health and Human Services.

-in the case of an emergency, find support through the National Human Trafficking Hotline.
+If you or someone you know is a victim of human trafficking, find support through the National Human Trafficking Hotline.

 An academic article that examines and describes risk factors for victims of sexual exploitation, and for those who are at risk of involvement.
 The four factors that significantly predicted sexual exploitation are: running away, poverty, drug and/or alcohol use, and having friends or family members in prostitution.
 Download here.